Abhijeet-Singh14/YouTube-Video-Pauser-Edge-Chrome-Extension/README.md

 - Automatically pauses YouTube videos when switching to another tab.
 - Resumes video playback when returning to the YouTube tab.

+# Highlights of this Release:

+- Added a button to Activate/Deactivate the extension manually.
+- Added a notification content showing the user when the extension is Activated/Deactivated.
+- Added Color change in the Activate/Deactivate Extension button depending on the state of the Extension.

 ## Installation

 Follow these steps to install the extension: